barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I am just typical software developer that want to be hacker.
-Ah kidding, I want to be rock-star.
+I am just typical software developer that want to be a hacker.
+Ah kidding, I want to be a rock-star.
 Kidding again.
 I am just software developer and I am proud of it.

 ### More Information